Design a poster

 Layout matters

-• Use a clearly defined visual grammar to move readers through the poster
+• Use clearly defined visual grammar to move readers through the poster

 • Be explicit: use arrows, numbers, etc. to guide readers

-• Don’t fight reader gravity, which pulls the eyes from top to bottom (first) and left to right
+Avoid fighting reader gravity, pulling the eyes from top to bottom and left to right

 (Not too much) text